bazelbuild/rules_go/go/toolchains.rst

     go_register_toolchains(go_version="1.7.5")

-Using the installed go sdk
+Using the installed Go SDK
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The "host" version is a special toolchain that breaks the hermetic seal to use the host installed